DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/Economics/2020-01-01-mathematical_models_inequality_understanding_lorenz_curves_gini_coefficients.md

 - Python
 - Java
 - Javascript
+- python
+- java
+- javascript
 seo_description: Explore mathematical models of inequality, including the Lorenz curve and Gini coefficient, and learn how they quantify economic inequality.
 seo_title: 'Mathematical Models of Economic Inequality: Lorenz Curves and Gini Coefficients'
 seo_type: article
 summary: A comprehensive guide to understanding and applying Lorenz curves and Gini coefficients to measure economic inequality.
 tags:
 - Lorenz curve
 - Gini coefficient